hirosystems/clarinet/docs/introduction.md

 For more latest information on Clarinet product, refer to [blog posts on Clarinet](https://www.hiro.so/search?query=Clarinet).

-The Clarinet tool is used for developing smart contracts using a larger development strategy that involves:

-- Building and testing the contract locally.
-- Deploying the final draft contract to a testnet environment.
-- Testing on a live blockchain.
-- Deploying the final contract to the mainnet.

 When developing smart contracts, you can also use the [Clarity Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=HiroSystems.clarity-lsp).

-- When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.

-- Clarinet allows you to instantly initialize wallets and populate them with tokens, which helps to interactively or programmatically test the behavior of the smart contract.
-Blocks are mined instantly, so you can control the number of blocks that are mined between testing transactions.